mrwiora/pki-tutorial/docs/index.rst

 They are deliberately low on prose, we prefer to let the configuration files and command lines speak for themselves.

-At the bottom of each page is a reference section containing links to relevant parts of the OpenSSL documentation.
+At the bottom of each page is a reference section, containing links to relevant parts of the OpenSSL documentation.
 Please use these links for details on command line options and configuration settings.